 The idea was to skip breakfast, train in a fasted state, then leave an hour after your workout before eating anything.
 So I’d go to the gym on the way to work, train and then eat something when I got to the office.

 But then I quit my job and started my own business working from home.
 I’d fire up the computer as soon as I got out of bed, work for an hour or two and then go to the gym.

 The main reason I did this was to avoid the rush hour traffic.
 But there was another benefit I wasn’t expecting.

 The morning hours were highly productive for me.
 I found it so much easier to get into that “flow state” where you’re lost in what you’re doing and time seems to pass a lot faster than normal.
 As a result, I was able to get a lot more work done.

 This seems to be one of the more common intermittent fasting results.
 Plenty of people report feeling more focused and getting more work done during the first few hours of the morning, when they’re deep into a fast.

 It seemed like a waste to spend my most productive hours of the day in the gym, or even to sit down and eat breakfast.

 Gradually, the amount of time I spent working got longer and longer.
 I ended up going to the gym at around 11am, which would push my “breakfast” back to between 12 and 1pm.
 This is an eating pattern very similar to the one Martin Berkhan talks about on leangains.com.

-Having used it for the best part of 15 years, here’s what I think of this type of IF.
+Having used intermittent fasting for the best part of 20 years, here’s what I think about it.